DashMedia/trackThis.js/README.md

 #trackThis.js

-Simple jQuery library for tracking events in Google Analytics based on a HTML class and data attribute.
+Simple Javascript/jQuery script for tracking events in Google Analytics based on a HTML class and data attributes.

 ##Setting Up